The best hotels in Vlora

 Big ticket items: Sazan Island boat trip ($25-40), Llogara Pass rental car ($25-35/day).
 Build these into specific days rather than daily spending.
 A typical 5-day Vlora trip costs $300-400 per person all-in, making it one of the cheapest seaside destinations in Europe.

-Vlora's best neighborhoods
+Vlora's best hotel regions

 Vlora sprawls from the city beach south through Orikum, past Radhime, and up to Llogara Pass.
 The vibe changes dramatically.
 Downtown Vlora is urban and loud.
 Head 20 minutes south and you hit quiet coves with turquoise water.